 .
 All Directors shall read this Code at least annually, and shall certify in writing that they have done so and that they understand the Code.

 Review

 .
-This Code will be reviewed annually by the Board, which shall make changes to or rescinding of the Code as appropriate.
+This Code will be reviewed annually by the Board, which shall make changes to or rescind the Code as appropriate.